 AVN (Avascular Necrosis) or ON (Osteonecrosis.
 What is AVN, what causes it and how to repair AVN damage.

 AVN is a hip joint problem where the blood supply to the femoral head (ball portion) of the joint is reduced or obliterated.
 This causes this portion of the bone to die, which leads to the collapse of the effected bone and femoral head surface.
-There are many causes of AVN such as use of corticosteroids, over … Read the Rest
+There are many causes of AVN such as use of corticosteroids, over consumption of alcohol, fat disorders, nitrogen (divers !) … Read the Rest

 Treatment of Osteonecrosis of the Femoral Head by Core Decompression, Bone Grafting,